Wally Harper

+Early life and education

+Harper was born in Akron, Ohio, in 1951.
+His mother was a music teacher, and by age 12 he was playing the piano in church.
+He graduated from the New England Conservatory and Juilliard School of Music, and first worked preparing vocal arrangements for the Broadway musical Half a Sixpence in 1965.

 Career

-Harper was born in Akron, Ohio.
-His mother was a music teacher, and by age 12 he played the piano in church.
-He was a graduate of the New England Conservatory and the Juilliard School of Music, and first worked preparing vocal arrangements for the Broadway musical Half a Sixpence in 1965.

-Harper composed two musicals with book and lyrics by Sherman Yellen.
-The first was Say Yes! which was produced at the Berkshire Theatre Festival, Stockbridge, Massachusetts in 2000.
+Harper composed two musicals, with book and lyrics by Sherman Yellen.
+The first was Say Yes!
+Which was produced at the Berkshire Theatre Festival, Stockbridge, Massachusetts in 2000.
 The second was Josephine Tonight!, which was produced (posthumously) by Theatre Building Chicago in 2006, and received praise from The Chicago Sun Times for his fine score.

 He also composed the Off-Broadway musical, Sensations (1970), and several songs for Irene (1973), as well as dance music for the film, The Best Little Whorehouse in Texas (1982).
 Harper worked as musical director or arranger on Broadway musicals including A Day in Hollywood/A Night in The Ukraine (1980), Nine (1982) and My One and Only (1983).
 He produced the original cast recordings of those musicals, as well as the Pointer Sisters' revival of Ain't Misbehavin' and Tommy Tune's Slow Dancin.

 As a symphony conductor, Harper conducted such orchestras as the London Symphony Orchestra, the Royal Philharmonic, the BBC Orchestra, the Melbourne Symphony and the Philadelphia Orchestra.
-He performed at The White House for four administrations.
+He performed at the White House for four administrations.